PeterKelemen2/GameplayTimeTracker/README.md

     -  `bigBgImages`
         - Default value: `false`
         - When set to `true`, the background blurred image of the icon is wider
+    - `dataNeedsUpdating`
+        - Default value: `true`
+        - When set to `true`, the app will prompt the user to update legacy time data

 - **Themes**
 	- `selectedTheme`
 		- Default value: `Default`